 Rarely.
 Coyotes are shy, and despite their frequent forays into suburbia, they’re still very wild.
 They generally avoid people and hide in plain sight.
 Fragmentation of their natural habitat has forced them to use the green spaces near civilization, such as parks and golf courses.
 Just as with dogs getting too close for comfort, a mother coyote will protect her den and could become aggressive.
 Recognize this for the natural instinct in all animals, and not a random attack.
 There are far more cases of dogs biting people each year than coyotes hurting anyone.

-If you actually see a coyote on your property, they’ve probably been hanging around for awhile.
+If you see a coyote on your property, the animal has probably been hanging around for awhile.
 You better check your garbage and hope you haven’t been feeding them.
 Most people hear their howling and yapping at night rather than see them during the day.
 They are excellent at hiding in wooded patches or shrubs, and they probably know your routines better than you know theirs.

 Understanding coyote behavior is your best approach, and teaching the coyotes that they are not welcome is the first step.
 This is known as hazing.
 Some hazing tactics include: